-While the answer to the question “what is wine?” is simple (wine is the fermented juice of grapes or other fruits), the results can be simply amazing.
+The answer to the question “what is wine?” is simple: wine is the fermented juice of grapes or other fruits.

-From this simple and naturally occurring product come a mind-boggling range of wines, styles, flavors, and alcohol levels.
+From this simple, naturally occurring process of fermented juice comes a mind-boggling range of wines, styles, flavors, and alcohol levels.
 And that’s where the fun begins of tasting, learning, and exploring more about wines.

-Our simple answer also raises a few other questions about what wine is, so grab a glass of your favorite wine and read along for a bit more about where wine comes from.
+Our simple answer also raises a few other questions about what wine is.
+So get a glass of your favorite wine and read along for a bit more about the journey of wine, from vine to bottle.

 What grapes are used to make wine?

 The grape species Vitis Vinifera is used for making wine.
 When compared with the red and green table grapes that make great snacks, wine grapes have seeds, thicker skins, and are generally smaller and sweeter.
 There are thousands of Vitis Vinifera varieties around the world.

 These include everything from white grapes like Albarino, Chardonnay, Chenin Blanc, and Pinot Grigio, to red grapes like Pinot Noir, Malbec, Merlot, Cabernet Sauvignon, and Zinfandel.